Transportation management overview

 |Logistics service is provided by another legal entity in the same company.||

-Planning transportation in Finance and Operations
+Planning transportation in Supply Chain Management

 In Transportation management, transportation planning can be based either on orders or on the shipments that are created based on those orders.
 The shipments always exist at some point in time but aren't required for transportation planning.
 Transfer orders are part of the outbound scenario and can be planned together with sales orders.

-Finance and Operations provides a load building strategy that is named the Volume-based load building strategy.
+Supply Chain Management provides a load building strategy that is named the Volume-based load building strategy.
 This strategy lets you use the maximum values that are specified for height and weight in the load template, or you can override the settings by entering new values.
 To use this strategy, select it in the Load building strategy field on the Setup FastTab on the Load building workbench page.
 In addition, you can add your own load-building strategies by creating a new class in the Application Object Tree (AOT).